RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 If you're like me, Bayesian statistics have probably always seemed like an ideal.
 Something that others do, not you.
 They, the real statisticians!

 The purpose of this workshop is to deconstruct this myth.
 To show you that in 2025, this approach is not only accessible but also easier to interpret and more direct.
-It's actually everything you would have always wanted your statistics to be!
-We will even manage to approach it without any mathematical equations!
+It's actually everything you have always wanted your statistics to be!
+We will even manage the whole workshop without any mathematical equations!

 The frequentist approach to statistics, i.e., the one you have been taught until now, is based on the principle that there is a fixed "true" value, the population value, for each of the parameters you want to estimate.
 The frequentist approach then provides you with a series of tools (T-test, ANOVA, etc.) that are designed so that, in the long run, if used a very large number of times, their statistical properties (p-value, confidence interval) will hold true.

 From a Bayesian perspective, the uncertainty in our estimates, the probabilities themselves, are a consequence of our inability to measure everything in detail.
 Uncertainty is our tool to evaluate everything we don't understand or can't measure about a system.
 The data are therefore considered real and precise: this is what we have measured.
 The parameters, on the other hand, are the object of uncertainty.
 We cannot know the phenomenon precisely because we cannot measure everything.

-The other fundamental aspect of the Bayesian approach is that it is designed as a process of updating our knowledge.
+The other fundamental aspect of the Bayesian approach is that it is designed as a process of knowledge update.
 Before the experiment, we have a certain amount of information and certainties.
 We then collect data, which allows us to update our knowledge about the phenomenon under study.
-This aspect is both the most powerful and the most polarizing of the Bayesian approach, as it allows, if desired, to introduce a certain subjectivity into the process.
+This aspect is both the most powerful and the most polarizing of the Bayesian approach, as it allows, if needed, the introduction of some subjectivity in the process.

 On the one hand, some will say that this subjectivity has no place in science and that each experiment should be viewed in isolation.
-But many will tell you that today, a large part of the replication problems facing modern science could have been avoided if the analysis of the most outlandish (or innovative!) hypotheses had begun with a very low *prior* probability that the hypothesis was true.
+But many will tell you that today, a large part of the replication problems faced by modern science could have been avoided if the analysis of the most outlandish (or innovative!) hypotheses had begun with a very low prior probability that the hypothesis was true.

 # Review of the frequentist approach